AlmostInteractive/wasearch/README.md

 ## What's this do?
 It will show you all chat messages that took place on a particular date.
 Very useful for many situations, such as "What did I do on Feb 2, 2024?
 Let me check."
 And many many other situations.
 Probably.

+Also since this script is for me and no one else (yet) it converts the time to CST to make it easier for me to read.
+Feel free to add a Pull Request to make that configurable.

 ## Instructions

 1)  Get an Android phone with Android v13 or below